netdata/netdata/collectors/charts.d.plugin/sensors/README.md

 cd /etc/netdata   # Replace this path with your Netdata config directory, if different sudo ./edit-config charts.d.conf
 ```

-You need to uncomment the regarding `sensors`, and set the valie to `force`.
+You need to uncomment the regarding `sensors`, and set the value to `force`.

 ```shell
 # example=force